 IRS Form 8379 Instructions

-• What an injured spouse is
+• How injured spouse allocation works

 Let’s start with discussing going through this tax form, step by step.